thednaz/thednaz.github.io/_posts/2020-12-20-Mission-Asyncable.md

 ### Sub groups

 As we mentioned above, what if we only want to cancel a certain group of Asyncs, but leave the rest running?
 That's where the `CancellationTokenSource.CreateLinkedTokenSource` method comes in.
 It creates a new `CancellationTokenSource` that will cancel if the passed-in token cancels.
 Since it's a separate source however, if it's cancelled, then only workflows working off of that source will be cancelled.
 That's a mouthful, so let's look at some examples.
+(Notice we have some new code for `linkedCts` and a function for cancelling tokens related to it).
 Code

 ```fsharp
 let linkedCts = CancellationTokenSource.CreateLinkedTokenSource(Async.DefaultCancellationToken)

 let t1 = Async.StartAsTask(infiltrators 1, cancellationToken=linkedCts.Token)